wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/introduction-to-feedforward.rst

 Introduction to DC Motor Feedforward
 ====================================

-.. note:: For a guide on implementing PID control in code with WPILib, see :ref:`docs/software/advanced-controls/controllers/feedforward:Feedforward Control in WPILib`.
+.. note:: For a guide on implementing feedforward control in code with WPILib, see :ref:`docs/software/advanced-controls/controllers/feedforward:Feedforward Control in WPILib`.

 This page explains the conceptual and mathematical workings of WPILib's SimpleMotorFeedforward (and the other related classes).